MichaelFrieze/frieze.dev/src/content/uses/everyday-apps.md

       My bookmark manager for saving and organizing links, articles, and resources.
 I use it to keep track of documentation, blog posts, and references I want to revisit later.
 The tagging and search features make it easy to find what I need, and the cross‑platform sync means my collection is always available.
   - title: T3 Chat
     description: >-
-      The AI assistant I use most often and the only one I pay for.
+      The AI chat assistant I use most often and the only one I pay for.
 It’s fast, has a clean interface, and feels great to use every day.
 I also like that it supports almost any model and is often one of the first apps to add the latest releases.
   - title: Perplexity
     description: >-
-      Another AI assistant I use occasionally for exploring topics, answering technical questions, and summarizing articles or documentation.
+      Another AI chat assistant I use occasionally for exploring topics, answering technical questions, and summarizing articles or documentation.
 I like that it provides citations, which makes it easy to verify information or dig deeper when I need more context.
   - title: Chrome
     description: >-
       After trying many browsers, I’ve ended up sticking with Chrome.
 I used Arc for a while but it’s no longer supported, Firefox often lags behind in supporting newer features and feels a little dated, Vivaldi is too busy for my taste, and Edge has features that seem useful at first but don’t hold up over time.
 Chrome may not have the most bells and whistles, but it’s fast, reliable, and consistent.